 My mother has wanted to return to Spain since her stopover in Madrid on the way to Greece 15 years ago.
 She thought of Barcelona this time.
-But in the end, we have settled on Seville.
+In the end, we we found we couldn’t miss Madrid, and had to add Seville as well.
 Planning a Mother-Daughter Holiday is about having a great time together.
 We like architecture.
 But we also like drinking wine in leafy piazzas and sampling Jamon.
 In fact, when I asked her what she wanted to experience, it was that: relaxing and taking in the beauty of the country.
-Senior travel luxury translates to no chaos, no long lines, no check list.
-Famously overcrowded and chaotic Barcelona was replaced with Seville.
-We are going for a Senor holiday, with style.
+Quality Mother-Daughter travel luxury translates to no chaos, no long lines, no check list.
+Famously crowded and chaotic Barcelona was joined by Seville – we were between Seville and Granada.
+We are going for a serene, stylish holiday.

 Luxury is as much about eliminating inconvenience as it is pleasure.
 And with this definition, luxury is not necessarily about money, but about planning.
 I want to make sure my mother has as little of the abrasion of travel as possible- no long layovers, no alarm clocks, no schlepping around looking for taxis.
 And trains over planes whenever possible.

 In the meantime, she saw the Grand Budapest Hotel and loved it.
 But she never thought she would want to go to Budapest.
 First of all, there is no Budapest in the film.
 It’s just a name, an abstraction.
-But real Budapest- the one I visited last year- is in fact a very Wes Andersen, fairy-tale place to visit- elaborate tortes included.
-It answers out every wish- more relaxing and taking in the beauty of the country.
-This time, with neo-Baroque baths, cake, and Gypsy combos.
+But real Budapest is in fact a very Wes Andersen, fairy-tale place to visit- elaborate tortes included.
+It answered our every wish – neo-Baroque baths, fancy cake, and Gypsy combos.

-Now that our destinations were set – Budapest, Madrid, and Seville, we set out to find transportation.
-Never having to set an alarm is a priority for us- one of the luxuries of Senior travel.
+Now that our destinations were set – Budapest, Madrid, Barcelona, and Seville, we set out to find transportation.
+Never having to set an alarm is a priority for us – a non-negotiable luxury.
 A cheap flight that leaves at an exhausting hour is no economy.
-Our Wizz air connection from Thessaloniki leaves at a pleasant hour.
+Our Wizz air connection from Thessaloniki left at a pleasant hour.
 The connection from Budapest to Madrid leaves late afternoon, gets in early evening.
-This way, we have no recovery time from our flights.
+This way, we had no recovery time from our flights.
 We arrive fresh, ready to make the most of the afternoon and evening.
-We are paying for hotel rooms to relax and enjoy ourselves, not recover from our trip.
+We’re paying for hotel rooms to relax and enjoy ourselves, not recover from our trip.

 We hear a lot about going “off the beaten track” and “hidden gems.”
 We’re not going for obscure.
 There is a reason classic experiences are classic- they are expressive of a place.
 A photo of the Gellert Baths is a classic Budapest image, and it doesn’t do them justice.
-We want to have Esterhazy torte at Cafe Central in Budapest, churros and hot chocolate in the Plaza Meyor in Madrid, and see flamenco in Seville.
+We want to have Esterhazy torte at Cafe Central in Budapest and churros and hot chocolate in the Plaza Mayor in Madrid.
+We want to enjoy the classic experiences that make a great itinerary of Spain complete, like seeing flamenco in Seville, and marveling at the works of Gaudí in Barcelona – classic.
 Just because these things are popular does not make them inauthentic.
 We want to experience things that just aren’t the same anywhere else.